calumyan/street-foody/README.md

 ### Goals

-1. Gives users an intro to street food and food categories in Vietnam
+1. Gives users a breif intro to Vietnamese street food and food categories
 2. Allows users search  a place to eat based on street vendor’s name and food type
 3. Allows users sort and filter through street food based on price tags and ratings
 4. Allows street vendors access to online advertising by submitting forms through a url to a google form (in the future there will be a “real” server based form to fill out)
 5. Allows users to view each vendor's information (open hours, menu, location from a map, etc.)

+## Before you start

+1. Make sure either Visual Studio or Visual Studio Code is installed.
+2. Make sure .NET Core is installed, if you haven't, download [here](https://dotnet.microsoft.com/download).
+Make sure you download .NET Core of version 5.0 or later.
+3. If you want get to know how our database is structured or want to view our existing data, download pgAdmin [here](https://www.pgadmin.org) and download PostgreSQL 10.x [here](https://postgresapp.com/downloads.html)
+4. Download or clone this street-foody repository by either go to the green "download code" button and click "download zip" or copy the link of this repository to your editor and clone from github

 ## For Users